actfong/k8s-workshop/Part-3-ServicesWithGKE.md

 In our example, since we want to access our application from outside the cluster, we will go for the type `NodePort`.
 It exposes the Service object on the `Node`'s IP at a specific port.
 (Reminder: Node is a minion VM).

 If you are running your cluster on the cloud, consider the type `LoadBalancer`, which exposes your Service on your cloud provider's load-balancer.
 However, how the type `LoadBalancer` works varies with each cloud provider.
+If you look back at the example we did in [Part 1](https://actfong.github.io/k8s-workshop/Part-1-IntroWithGKE#deploy-our-app), we actually created a service of Type `LoadBalancer`

 <img src="https://github.com/actfong/k8s-workshop/blob/master/k8s-service-types.png?raw=true" width="550" height="375"/>